SantiagoGuty/School-database-creator/README.md

 # School-database-creator
 Database managed on MySQL and script created on Python

-Created for Mysql workbench in a 4NF normalization.
+Created for MySQL workbench in a 4NF normalization.